Warning! This degree has changed. Read the transition arrangements.

 - exhibit an ethical approach to analysing taxation issues, solving problems independently or collaboratively, at a professional practice level.

 Applicants for a Graduate Diploma are required to meet University academic and English language entry standards; details are provided at http://futurestudents.curtin.edu.au .
 Applicants generally require a Bachelor Degree or Graduate Certificate.
-Any specific course entry and completion requirements must also be met.
+Any specific degree entry and completion requirements must also be met.

 Specifically, applicants require an undergraduate degree in a relevant field from a recognised Australian tertiary institution, or equivalent qualification.